vpavlenko/study-music/research/README.md

 ## Video game music

 Video game music is a diverse representation of mostly Western musical idiom.
 It's usually short in form and sometimes it's solving certain tasks related to representing a game's content: location, emotion, cultural context.
-VGM beginned with a third generation of game consoles, gradually expanding it's capabilities in timbre and number of voices as audio chips matured.
+VGM began with a third generation of game consoles, gradually expanding it's capabilities in timbre and number of voices as audio chips matured.

 Some research articles:
 - [YM2413-MDB: A Multi-Instrumental FM Video Game Music Dataset with Emotion Annotations](https://jech2.github.io/YM2413-MDB/)